Abuja-Kaduna rail: Passengers decry poor communication, inefficient services - Nigeria Today

 As Christians celebrate Easter, some passengers of the Abuja-Kaduna rail had complained of inadequate communication and inefficient services from personnel at the train station in Abuja.

-Some of them who spoke with the News Agency of Nigeria (NAN) on Sunday in separate interviews at the Kubwa station in Abuja said that passengers welfare should be paramount.
+Some of them who spoke on Sunday in separate interviews at the Kubwa station in Abuja said that passengers welfare should be paramount.

 Alhaji Ibrahim Dauda said that it was his first time of joining the train service, saying that there was need for Nigeria Railway Corporation (NRC) to improve on its condition and welfare of passengers and ensure proper communication channel.